nus-cs2103-AY2223S2/ip/docs/README.md

 When updating task description, just type the new description after the index.
 Names including any of the fields (/by, /from and /event) will be treated as an update of date and time.
-The date and time field is not necessary when updating task description.

 Example of usage: